bobbingwide/cookie-cat/readme.txt

 = Some of my cookies are "unknown" =
 The list of cookies that this plugin recognises may never be a complete list of all known cookies.
 If your website delivers cookies that are not recognised then the cookie category, description and duration will be shown as "unknown".
-This is not really acceptable as the guidelines state that you're suppposed to explain "how they are used on the websites they visit".
+This is not really acceptable as the guidelines state that you're supposed to explain "how they are used on the websites they visit".

 There are several ways to address this problem.